LaunchCodeEducation/skills-back-end-java/java4python/classes-and-objects-interfaces/README.md

 Annie.feedTheCat();
 ```

 While the code usage here remains unchanged, the opportunities for using the classes we've built are much wider since the defined classes are no longer dependent on the specific `Cat` class.
-Also notice that we've used the object `suki` in a polymorphic way, creating it as a `HouseCat`, but using it as an `Feedable` within the `CatOwner` class.
+Also notice that we've used the object `suki` in a polymorphic way, creating it as a `HouseCat`, but using it as a `Feedable` within the `CatOwner` class.

 <aside class="aside-note" markdown="1">
 Like inheritance, interfaces enable polymorphic usage of objects.
 We can create an object, and then use it in different contexts based on any interfaces that it implements.